 Children mainly spent their time during the summer down at the Public Park which in my time was a well managed public amenity, with the Chute (Slide) being the main attraction, the chute which is no longer there, was around 150 feet long running down the hillside.
 The boating pond also was a good attraction.

 Just after the war children were asked if they would be interested in "Tattie Howking" (Potato Lifting) and we worked on farms for around two weeks which was great to get away from school.
 The horse drawn machine turned up the potatoes and we followed along with baskets lifting the potatoes.
-Hard back breaking work, when it rained we continued with canvas bags over our heads.
+When the baskets were full they were emptied into a cart.
+Hard back breaking work, when it rained we continued with canvas bags over our heads like a hoodie jacket.

 At hay-time it was most enjoyable to go with the farmer to uplift haystacks with a Rucklifter, this was a horse drawn platform with rubber wheels, the platform tipped down at the rear and the horse and platform was backed on to the Rick or Ruck, the haystack being winched on to the platform.
 The kids hung on to the ropes all the way to the farm, in many cases through the streets.
 Think of that now with all the cars..